-Reuters Sports Schedule at 0001 GMT on Sunday, Jan 1
+Reuters Sports Schedule at 0600 GMT on Sunday, Jan 1

 Immovable object vs Unstoppable force

 The NHL-best Columbus Blue Jackets, winners of 14 games in a row, face the Minnesota North Stars, seeking their 13th straight win, while reigning Stanley Cup champion Pittsburgh Penguins meet the Montreal Canadiens in a battle between Eastern Conference rivals in two of 11 games on the National Hockey League schedule.
-(ICEHOCKEY-NHL-HIGHLIGHTS/, expect by 0630 GMT/1:30 AM ET, by The Sports Xchange, 900 words)
+(ICEHOCKEY-NHL-HIGHLIGHTS/, expect by 0730 GMT/2:30 AM ET, by The Sports Xchange, 900 words)

 TENNIS